 - Schedule time to be bored each week.
 From smartphones to streaming television, many people never feel bored in today’s hyperconnected world.
 But did you know that occasional boredom can benefit your brain?
 When your brain has “off time” as it does when you are bored, it becomes better equipped to solve nagging problems, connect disparate ideas, and gain a sense of clarity about your personal journey and goals.
 While you may find it difficult to relax, resolve that you will schedule some electronics-free time each week to simply do nothing.

 - Seek out rejection.
-Most people are terrified of rejection—and this fear holds many...
+Most people are terrified of rejection—and this fear holds many of us back from...